deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ## <a name="define">Definition & Structure</a>

-Invented by Geoff Hinton, [RBMs](../glossary.html#restrictedboltzmannmachine) are useful for [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction), [classification](https://en.wikipedia.org/wiki/Statistical_classification), [regression](../linear-regression.html),  [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering), [feature learning](https://en.wikipedia.org/wiki/Feature_learning) and [topic modeling](https://en.wikipedia.org/wiki/Topic_model).
+Invented by Geoff Hinton, Restricted Boltzmann machines are useful for dimensionality reduction, classification, [regression](../linear-regression.html), collaborative filtering, feature learning and topic modeling.
 Given their relative simplicity, restricted Boltzmann machines are the first neural network we'll tackle.

-Restricted Boltzmann machines are shallow, two-layer neural nets that constitute the building blocks of deep-belief networks.
-In the paragraphs below, we will attempt to describe in diagrams and plain language how RBMs work.
+In the paragraphs below, we will describe in diagrams and plain language how they work.

+RBMs are shallow, two-layer neural nets that constitute the building blocks of *deep-belief networks*.
 The first layer of the RBM is called the visible, or input, layer, and the second is the hidden layer.

 ![Alt text](../img/two_layer_RBM.png)